July 7, 2023

 We want you and your loved ones to have only the best memories of your time on Amelia Island’s beaches… so get out there, play it safe, and enjoy our 13 miles of pristine coastline this summer!

-Click here for current weather, surf, public safety alerts, and beach conditions.
+Please refer to our Safety & Emergency page and Nassau County’s weather, surf, public safety alerts, and beach conditions.